Affordable aids

 Should you wait for Medicare to cover hearing aids?

 And any bill that might make it into law would take some time to be enacted and necessarily exclude some people due to costs.
 For example, even if passed in 2022, the Build Back Better Act wouldn't have been in effect until January 2024.
-It also provided aids only for those with moderately severe to profound hearing loss—excluding most people who could benefit from hearing aids.
+It also provided aids only for those with moderately severe to profound hearing loss—excluding the vast majority of people who could benefit from hearing aids.

 Acknowledging the above, some Medicare Advantage plans do have a hearing aid benefit.
 If you are enrolled in one of these plans, call the number on the back of your Medicare Advantage card and ask, ”What is my hearing aid benefit?”
 Increasingly, states are mandating that insurance plans cover hearing aids.
 There are several other ways you might get help paying for hearing aids (e.g., VA benefits and TRICARE, Medicaid, etc.).
-Check out HearingTracker's article "Paying for Hearing Aids with Health Insurance" for more information.
+Check out HearingTracker's article "Paying for Hearing Aids with Health Insurance" and A Guide to Paying for Hearing Aids for money-saving tips.

 In the meantime, let’s see how you can get affordable hearing aids to help you now.